Pharmacy First service – FAQs

 In designing the Pharmacy First service, NHS England worked with a team of experts to ensure that the service was developed with appropriate challenge, assurance, expert advice and consensus at every stage of the development process.
 This group included practising doctors, pharmacists, and specialists in areas like prescribing, children’s health, allergies, and antimicrobial resistance.

-Alongside working with Community Pharmacy England, NHS England also sought input from representatives of organisations such as National Institute for Health and Care Excellence, UK Health Security Agency and Royal College of General Practitioners.
+Alongside working with Community Pharmacy England, NHS England also sought input from representatives of organisations such as the National Institute for Health and Care Excellence, UK Health Security Agency and Royal College of General Practitioners.
 All decisions made by this group were consensus-driven and grounded in the latest evidence and national guidelines.

 Q. What happened to the Community Pharmacist Consultation Service (CPCS)?